Marauders (comics): Fictional team biography

 In Victorian London, during the 1860s, Nathaniel Essex is a biologist and surgeon interested in evolution and the work of Charles Darwin.
 His interest becomes an obsession after the death of his son Adam due to multiple birth defects.
 Believing morality has no place in scientific research, Essex decides to experiment on humans to further his research into human genetics, hoping to one day create a perfect race.
 He meets the criminal Cootie Tremble and his gang, the Marauders, and hired them.
 For years, the Marauders kidnap homeless and neglected people off the streets of London, bringing them to Essex's lab for his experiments.
 One test subject who survives is a man named Daniel Summers (an ancestor of the X-Man Scott Summers AKA Cyclops).
 During this time, Essex meets the Egyptian terrorist and cult leader En Sabah Nur, who might be the earliest example of a mutant on Earth, a person born with an X-gene that grants them superhuman powers and/or traits.
 Like Essex, En Sabah Nur (who will later be known as Apocalypse) believes in "survival of the fittest", though their methods and ultimate goals differ.

 After his wife Rebecca discovers his work and condemns him, dying during labor soon afterward, Essex decides to leave behind his humanity.
 Using alien technology, Apocalypse turns Essex into an ageless superhuman with chalk-white skin.
 Essex takes on the name "Mister Sinister" (a reference to how his wife saw him before her death).
 Though he later cuts ties with the criminal Marauders before moving his operations to America, Sinister repeatedly decides to recruit other agents to act in his stead and serve as his protectors (which becomes more important to Essex after he decides he needs soldiers to use against Apocalypse).

 In 1907, Sinister works at the Ravencroft Institute and temporarily employs the mutant killer Sabretooth as an agent.
-During World War II, Sinister works with the Nazi Dr. Josef Mengele.
+During World War II, Sinister works with the Nazi Josef Mengele.
 In 1944, John Greycrow of the US Army is executed by firing squad for murdering fellow officers.
 A mutant with the ability to regenerate from even potentially lethal wounds, Greycrow emerges from his grave and finds Mr. Sinister waiting.
 Sinister explains he learned of Greycrow's abilities and deadly nature and wishes to recruit him.
 Greycrow accepts, calling himself Scalphunter.
 Around this time, Sinister creates a clone of the Atlantean warrior Namor, the Sub-Mariner, calling it N2.
 After the clone is defeated by Captain America, and seeing that the Nazis will lose the war, Sinister and Greycrow leave to pursue their own agenda.
 Sinister's research during World War II is later recovered and used by the scientists behind the Weapon X project.